Balk, Baulk, and Bulk

 - I made the bulk of the payment this afternoon.

 - I don't ever balk at being considered a Motown person because Motown is the greatest musical event that ever happened in the history of music.
-(Smokey Robinson)
+(Singer Smokey Robinson)

 - Presidents with strong nerves are decisive.
 They don't balk at unpopular decisions.
 They are willing to make people angry.
-(Fred Barnes)
+(Singer Fred Barnes)

 - A beam of timber that has been roughly squared.

-- An unlawful action my a baseball pitcher to deceive a base runner.
+- An unlawful action by a baseball pitcher to deceive a base runner.

 - An unploughed ridge between furrows.